pippokill/svg_2122/README.md

-# svg_2122
+# Sviluppo di Videogiochi A.A.
+2021-2022
-Repository del Corso di Sviluppo di Videogiochi - Laurea Triennale in Informatica - Università di Bari Aldo Moro
+Repository del Corso di Sviluppo di Videogiochi A.A.
+2021-2022 - Laurea Triennale in Informatica - Università degli Studi di Bari Aldo Moro.